 The trees around us seemed confused too—some bore autumn leaves, others had fresh spring blossoms.
 The ground beneath our feet was either rock-hard or as mushy as summer mud.
 And the people?
 They acted like they were on a twisted vacation, casually lounging around, or worse, stripping down and diving into every lake or waterfall we passed, their… well, mushrooms flapping freely in the breeze.
 No matter how hard I tried, I couldn’t avoid the sight.
 Every time I spotted a naked figure, my brain screamed, Why, why, why?!
 But I kept my mouth shut—acting out would only make things worse and draw unwanted attention.

 After what felt like an eternity of endless walking, we finally stumbled out of the forest into a barren, icy wasteland.
-Snow mixed with sand crunched underfoot, the air bitterly cold despite the glaring sun overhead.
+Snow mixed with dirt crunched underfoot, the air bitterly cold despite the glaring sun overhead.
 I’d lost track of how many days had passed since we left the palace.
 The warriors around me marched tirelessly, unbothered by the grueling journey, while I felt like I was slowly dying in heavy armor, each step more agonizing than the last.

 Why is it so damn cold now?
 What’s wrong with the weather in this world?!
 My toes throbbed, raw and aching.
 The nail on my baby toe had already fallen off somewhere along the way, but I didn’t even have the energy to care anymore.
 I just wanted the pain to stop—whether by battle or by the cold, I wasn’t picky.